-Elected in 1960 as the 35th President of the USA, forty-three-year-old John Fitzgerald Kennedy remains to this day the office’s youngest incumbent and its first Roman Catholic.
-His presidency was short, but arguably no US President has inspired more people around the globe than JFK.
+Elected in 1960 as the 35th President of the USA, John Fitzgerald Kennedy remains to this day the office’s youngest incumbent and he was its first Roman Catholic.
+His term in office was short, but arguably no US President has inspired more people around the globe than JFK.
 Even today, for generations born decades after his death, President Kennedy’s legacy has an enduring appeal.
-Every year, in New Ross, County Wexford, the small port town from which his great-grandfather began his emigrant’s journey, leading academics, politicians, writers and broadcasters from all over the world gather to reflect on the Kennedy family’s record of public service and to discuss broader themes relevant to Irish, American and global politics.

 Introduction – Brian Murphy & Donnacha Ó Beacháin

 - Kennedy’s Great Grandmother – Celestine Murphy

 - A harmless reassurance: Joseph Kennedy, FDR & the 1938 Anglo-Irish Agreements – Michael Kennedy

 - Electing Kennedy – Donnacha Ó Beacháin

 - ‘Go talk to Senator Russell’: John F. Kennedy and Richard B. Russell, Jr. – Howard Keeley

 - Screening Kennedy in Ireland – Harvey O’Brien